 The measure is in an attempt to provide an efficient means for some businesses to gain approval in town, and possibly spur development in town.

-The Planning Board, which unanimously approved of the township’s proposal, has canceled just fewer than half of its meetings to date, mainly because there have been a dearth of applications, officials have said.
+The Planning Board, which unanimously approved of the township’s proposal, , officials have said.

 While that is part of an overall statewide and national trend, Foster has said that his administration was sensitive to the needs of businesses.